vmware-archive/card-connectors-guide/README.md

-# Card Connectors Guide
+# Mobile Flows Connectors Guide

 ## Overview

-This serves as a guide for writing connectors for the Hero Card service.
+This serves as a guide for writing connectors for the Mobile Flows.
 A connector is an adapter with two responsibilities:

 * Based on card requests, render cards.
 This would typically be achieved by accessing an external backend system.
 The card is a JSON structure that allows a client to display something meaningful to the user.
 The card also includes references to actions the user can take, relevant to the context of the card.
 * Provide endpoints for all actions advertised in the card.